Unsupervised Representation Learning for 3D Mesh Parameterization with Semantic and Visibility Objectives: Methodology

 \textbf{Visibility-Aware Seam Loss.} After identifying soft seam memberships $s_i \in [0,1]$ for each vertex $v_i$, we encourage seams to lie in less visible regions of the surface.
-As a visibility proxy, we use per-vertex ambient occlusion values $AO_i \in [0,1]$, computed in the first step, where $0$ indicates fully visible and $1$ indicates fully occluded.
-The loss is defined as the weighted average of occlusion values, using soft seam memberships as weights: where $\varepsilon$ is a small constant to avoid division by zero.
-Intuitively, if the network assigns high seam weight $s_i$ to highly visible vertices (low $AO_i$), the loss is large.
-Conversely, assigning seam weight to occluded vertices (high $AO_i$) reduces the loss.
+As a visibility proxy, we use per-vertex ambient occlusion values $AO_i \in [0,1]$, computed in the first step, where $0$ indicates fully occluded and $1$ indicates fully visible.
+The loss is defined as the weighted average of occlusion values, using soft seam memberships as weights:

+where $\varepsilon$ is a small constant to avoid division by zero.
+Intuitively, if the network assigns high seam weight $s_i$ to highly visible vertices (high $AO_i$), the loss is large.
+Conversely, assigning seam weight to occluded vertices (low $AO_i$) reduces the loss.
 Therefore, minimizing $\mathcal{L}_{\text{AO}}$ guides seam placement toward regions of low exposure.

 \textbf{Integration with The Backbone Losses.} To jointly optimize geometric and visibility properties, we augment the visibility-aware seam loss \(\mathcal{L}_{\mathrm{AO}}\) with the backbone objective from Sec.~\ref{BaseNeuralArchitecture} and Appendix.~\ref{RemarksBaseArchitectureUVParameterizationLearning}.
 The full visibility-aware objective is then becomes where $\mathcal{L}_{\mathrm{wrap}}$, $\mathcal{L}_{\mathrm{cycle}}$, $\mathcal{L}_{\mathrm{repel}}$, and $\mathcal{L}_{\mathrm{dist}}$ denote the wrapping objective (Eq.~\ref{wrapping_loss}), cycle-consistency regularizer (Eq.~\ref{cycle_loss}), anti-overlap penalty (Eq.~\ref{repulsion_loss}), and distortion penalty (Eq.~\ref{distortion_loss}), respectively (see Appendix~\ref{RemarksBaseArchitectureUVParameterizationLearning} for definitions).
 To minimize Eq.~\ref{VisibilityAwareUVParam_Loss}, we compute the gradient $\nabla_{\theta}\mathcal{L}_{\mathrm{vis}}(\theta)$ for the bi-directional cycle mapping network, and then apply a gradient-descent update using $\theta \leftarrow \theta - \eta\,\nabla_{\theta}\mathcal{L}_{\mathrm{vis}}(\theta)$ where \(\eta\) is the learning rate.